Closed form estimates for missing counts in multidimensional incomplete tables

 \section{Conclusions}

 In this paper, we have studied missing data mechanisms for variables in $I\times J\times K\times 2$, $I\times J\times K\times 2\times 2$ and $I\times J\times K\times 2\times 2\times 2$ incomplete contingency tables.
-For this purpose, we have considered hierarchical log-linear models which yield closed-form MLE's of parameters and expected cell counts leading to substantial reduction in computations (compared to the EM algorithm), especially when boundary solutions occur under NMAR models.
-Closed-form estimates are obtained for joint and marginal probabilities, marginal odds ratios, their asymptotic variances and conditional probabilities of missing variables under various models.
+For this purpose, we have considered hierarchical log-linear models which yield closed-form MLE's of parameters and expected cell counts under various missing data models.
+Closed-form estimates are also obtained for joint and marginal probabilities, marginal odds ratios, their asymptotic variances and conditional probabilities of missing variables under the models.
 Note that the methods and results in this paper are applicable for $I\times J\times 2$ and $I\times J\times 2\times 2$ tables also.
 Extensions of the models and estimation methods are presented for arbitrary $n$-dimensional incomplete tables.
-We have also discussed the issue of boundary solutions and their occurrence under various NMAR models in all the above tables.
+We have also provided closed-form boundary MLE's under various NMAR models in some incomplete tables.
 Finally, a real- life data analysis example validates our modelling approach and other results in this paper.